-The ASCII members also remind MSPs who offer business continuity solutions to assist their clients to create practical plans for getting back to work after a disaster, disruption or outage.
+The ASCII members also remind MSPs who offer business continuity solutions to assist their clients in creating practical plans for getting back to work after a disaster, disruption or outage.

-Rojas adds, “I find that clients assume their employees have a computer at home that can handle a commercial workload and that in an emergency, it will be available for business use.
+Rojas adds, “I find that clients assume their employees have a computer at home that can handle a commercial workload and that it will be available for business use in an emergency.
 They fail to consider that a spouse or child may also need that computer for their work or schooling and then have to scramble to get a computer to that employee.
-Computers are a relatively small investment these days so having several spares, ready to deploy, is well within any business’ capabilities and a valuable investment.”
+Computers are a relatively small investment, so having several spares ready to deploy is well within any business’s capabilities and a valuable investment.”